snap-one/docs-driverworks-xml/source/includes/15_common_xml/_31-proxies.md

 [`<devicedata>`][1]

 This element lists the number proxies used by the driver.
 One or more proxies may be defined.
-Proxies are defined within the \<proxies\> element in the \<proxy\> element.
+Proxies are defined within the `<proxies></proxies>` element.

 ### Example